PyxelM/alucinara/content/deities/the-darkness.md

   - darkness
 ---
 ## Overview
-The Darkness is a deity derived from the force of the same name, from before the shattering of the realms.
-It controls the ways in which life may destroy beauty, restricting living beings with the prospect of death and injury.
+The Darkness, also known as 'Life,' is a deity that governs the way in which living beings operate.
+Derived from the force of Life, it lacks a physical form, functioning as life energy.
+It manifests its influence in hydrocarbons.
 ## Appearance
-Upon physical manifestation, the Darkness took the form of hydrocarbons.
-It is commonly found in tar, bitumen, or viable bodies, and is most active in the amino acids within a living being.
+Hydrocarbons, through which the Darkness operates, are found in tar, bitumen, and organic compounds such as amino acids (as in living beings.)
 ## Behaviour
 Upon combination with [Alucinara](phenomena/alucinara.md) energy, the Darkness manifests the Soul.
-Upon combination with a viable body, the Soul manifests a living being, with the capacity for thought and life.
+The soul is what creates a living being from an inanimate body, allowing the capacity for action and thought.
+## Death

-Upon the expiry of a viable body or soul, the Darkness returns to the Pond, the void space between realms.
-This can be circumvented by storing the Darkness of the deceased's soul within a [soulstone](phenomena/soulstone.md), which function a similar role as urns or ashes.
+Upon expiry of a body, the Darkness leaves the body and returns to the Pond, dissipating the soul.
+This is sometimes circumvented by storing the deceased's soul within a [soulstone](phenomena/soulstone.md).